-All forms will be available at the La Farge School District office and on our website.
+All forms will be available at the La Farge School District office, the Kickapoo Valley Forest School Office and on our website.
 If you reside in the La Farge School District there will be one enrollment form to fill out.
 If you live out of the district then you will also have to complete an open enrollment form.

 It is very important to get your paperwork completed and turned into the La Farge Elementary School Office on time and within the enrollment period.

 Please note: if there are more applicants than student spaces available a lottery will be held.